1. Intro to version control

 I'm desperate.
 My only hope is the backup I made yesterday... or was it last week?
 Was it on a USB stick?
 Or maybe on a CD?

-None of it contains the recent code, so I can't figure out what changes started causing the issue.
+None of it has the recent code, so I can't figure out which changes started the issue.

 What's that on your desk behind the speaker?

-Oh, that's the same floppy disk 💾 to which I put the backup yesterday!
+Oh, that's the same floppy disk 💾 that I put the backup on yesterday!
 That's a miracle!

 Hold on, I have to extract the archive from the floppy disk first.